Fees for Payday Loans

 Loans to Military Members & Their Dependents

-Because of recent changes in federal and California law that restrict payday loan fees for military service members and their dependents, some payday lenders may chose not to make loans to service members and their dependents.
+Because of recent changes in federal and California law that restrict payday loan fees for military service members and their dependents, some payday lenders may choose not to make loans to service members and their dependents.

 California Payday Lending Laws Protect You:

 - In California, all payday lenders must be licensed by the Department of Business Oversight.
 Use the Department's website or call toll-free to verify a lender's license or to file a complaint.
 (866)275-2677.